International Programmes 2025/2026

 65% Non-EU students in MSc FES

-22 Number of units in the Forest department
+22 Number of departments in the faculty of Forest Sciences

 University location